 *Only available in Texas, Oklahoma, and Pennsylvania

 Additional to your membership, a variety of perks will be available to you.
 Discounts from shooting ranges, tactical stores, and so much more.
 You’ll have over 100 perks to select from, which you can see after signing up.

 U.S. Law Shield offers more than legal defense for self-defense.
 They also offer plenty of seminars, located all over the good ol’ US of A. You can attend seminars such as, “Surviving a Shooting,” “Gun Law” seminars, and “First Aid for Gunshot Wounds.”
 They offer even more seminars than that, but the list is a bit too long to include here.
 You can check them all out on their seminar page.

 You can also find plenty of educational resources outside of the ATF (Bureau of Alcohol, Tobacco, Firearms and Explosives) and seminars.
 There are book series, a video library, and even a newsletter you can take advantage of.

 For those of you who have questions about the intricacies of self-defense laws, there’s also a self-defense law forum you can utilize.
 You can ask general firearms law questions, see what’s going on in the news as it pertains to firearms, you can ask a lawyer without actually calling them on the phone, and of course, you can discuss guns and gun accessories.

-Membership cost will depend on a few things.
+Membership costs will depend on a few things.
 You get a small discount for signing two adults up for a year.
 Also, there are plenty of additional options you can select from.
-A standard membership for one adult is $10.95/month or $131.40/year.
+Standard membership for one adult is $10.95/month or $131.40/year.
 If you have two adults it will cost you $21.90/month or $240 for the entire year.
 There’s also a one-time start-up fee for each member, which is $19.95.